brunofitas/scala-stream-example/README.md

 <br/>

-In this example I used 2 different strategies:
+This example uses 2 different strategies:

 TimeSeries1 - composed by objects that can be "piped" together, easy to test

 TimeSeries2 - compact code, stream carries a buffer, harder to test